 A root canal will save your natural tooth that is severely damaged.
-At Cascade Dental, our dentists will complete a thorough diagnosis of your tooth and the infected tissue.
+Our dentists will complete a thorough diagnosis of your tooth and the infected tissue.
 A root canal is only recommended if your natural tooth can be saved.
 Alternatively, further progression of your infection in the root of your tooth may require a tooth extraction.

 Keep in mind, pain will not always accompany your infected tooth.
-Your dentist may find the infected area during a regular dental exam.
-Hence, this is another reason for you visit your dentist a minimum of two times per year for regular cleanings and comprehensive examinations.
+As a matter of fact, your dentist may find the infected area during your regular teeth cleaning.
+Hence, this is another reason for you visit your dentist a minimum of two times per year for regular cleanings.R

 Root Canal Procedure